Android101-Codepath-Group30/StayStocked2/README.md

 ## 🎥 Demo Video

-Here's a video that demos all of the app's implemented features:
+Here's a video that demos all of the app's implemented features.
+Click on the image to visit the Youtube page.

 [![Stay Stocked Video Demo](https://github.com/Android101-Codepath-Group30/StayStocked2/blob/main/demoAssets/Capture.PNG)]( https://youtu.be/bXQAHrzGYDk "Stay Stocked")

-VIDEO created with **your chosen video tool**
+VIDEO created with loom and Youtube

 ## Notes